bendalab/audian/README.md

     - [x] Logarithmic and high-pass filtered envelope
     - [ ] Envelope from visible frequency range of spectrogram
     - [ ] Feature expansion (kernel filter)
+- [ ] Improve zoom stack behavior!!!
 - [ ] Add events and marker ranges to the Data class
   - [ ] Load events from csv files provide along with the raw data.
   - [ ] Provide interface for event detectors
   - [ ] Provide interface for event filters?
 - [ ] Implement a proper layout for showing the plot panels: